 2017 2016

 Deferred tax assets:

-Receivables \$ 98 \$ -
+Receivables \$ 98 \$

-Inventory • 41 7 1
+Inventory 41 71

-Property 14 43 -
+Property 144

-Employee benefits 64 15 4
+Employee benefits 64 154

+Investment in partnership 74

-Other accrued expenses • 91 12 1
+Other accrued expenses 91 121

-Operating loss carryforwards 1,3 76 14 2
+Operating loss carryforwards 1,376 142

-Tax credit carryforwards 14 47 5
+Tax credit carryforwards 554 5

-Other 23 30 -
+Other 243

-Total deferred income tax asset 2,1 90 49 3
+Total deferred income tax asset 2,685 493

-Valuation allowances (1,82 22) (8 7)
+Valuation allowances (2,474) (87)

-Total deferred income tax asset after valuation allowance 30 68 40 6
+Total deferred income tax asset after valuation allowance 211 406

 Deferred tax liabilities:

-Goodwill and other intangibles (20 02) (84 5)
+Goodwill and other intangibles (202) (845)

-Property - (6 2)
+Property (62)

-Undistributed earnings of foreign subsidiaries - (4 6)
+Undistributed earnings of foreign subsidiaries (46)

-Other (!
-51) ((9)
+Other (51) (9)

-Total deferred income tax liability (29 53) (96 2)
+Total deferred income tax liability (253) (962)

-Net deferred tax asset (liability) \$ 1: 15 \$ (55 6)
+Net deferred tax liability \$ (42) \$ (556)

-At December 31, 2017, we had approximately \$129 million of foreign tax credits which may be carried forward indefinitely under applicable foreign law, and \$18 million of other credits, the majority of which will expire after tax year 2027 under U.S. tax law.
-The increase in tax credit carryforwards of approximately \$142 million is primarily related to the business acquisition referred to in Note 2.
+At December 31, 2017, we had approximately \$129 million of non-U.S. tax credits which may be carried forward indefinitely under applicable foreign law, \$395 million of foreign tax credits and \$30 million of other credits, the majority of which will expire after tax year 2027 under U.S. tax law.
+The increase in tax credit carryforwards of approximately \$549 million is primarily due to the generation of foreign tax credits under U.S. tax law related to the business acquisition referred to in Note 2 partially offset by the U.S. tax reform transition tax.
 Additionally, we had \$1,376 million of net operating loss carryforwards, of which approximately \$319 million will expire within five years, \$293 million will expire between six and 20 years, and the remainder can be carried forward indefinitely.

 We record a valuation allowance when it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of the deferred tax assets depends on the ability to generate sufficient taxable income of the appropriate character in the future and in the appropriate taxing jurisdictions.
-At December 31, 2017, \$1,822 million of valuation allowances are recorded against various deferred tax assets, including foreign net operating losses (NOL) of \$1,125 million, U.S. federal and foreign tax credit carryforwards of \$129 million, other U.S. NOL's and tax credit carryforwards of \$44 million, and certain other U.S. and foreign deferred tax assets of \$524 million.
-The increase of \$1,736 million in valuation allowances are primarily related to the business acquisition.
+At December 31, 2017, \$2,474 million of valuation allowances are recorded against various deferred tax assets, including foreign net operating losses (NOL) of \$1,125 million, U.S. federal and foreign tax credit carryforwards of \$524 million, other U.S. NOL's and tax credit carryforwards of \$57 million, and certain other U.S. and foreign deferred tax assets of \$768 million.
+The increase of \$2,387 million in valuation allowances are primarily related to the business acquisition.